lhcb/impactkit-proceedings/contrib-04-HOP-LoKi-Functor/ProceedingHOP.md

 ## Introduction

-The goal of this project is to create a new LoKi functor and a new TupleTool to implement the ideas of the HOP mass, discussed in https://cds.cern.ch/record/2102345?ln=en.
+The goal of this project is to create a new LoKi functor and a new TupleTool to implement the ideas of the HOP mass, discussed in [LHCb-INT-2015-037](https://cds.cern.ch/record/2102345?ln=en).
 This tool is conceived to exploit the kinematic characteristics of $B$ decays into final states involving electrons, by computing a mass in which the bremsstrahlung losses are balanced along the $B$ momentum.
 The computation of $p_{\mathrm{T}}$ with respect to the $B$ flight direction is already implemented in the LoKi code.
 This is used later in the LoKi functor implementation of the HOP mass.
-However, this is not the case for the TupleTool, so this function is implemented as well in the new one.
+However, this is not the case for the TupleTool, so this function is implemented as well in the new tool.

 ## Physics details